Robust Reinforcement Learning as a Stackelberg Game via Adaptively-Regularized Adversarial Training: Method

 \subsection{Robust RL as a Stackelberg Game}

-Although formulated as simultaneous games in most of the existing works, adversarial and robust training are in fact sequential (or hierarchical) \cite{jin2020local}.
-In robust RL via adversarial training, the protagonist has to choose its policy first and then the adversary chooses the best responding policies given the protagonist's policy.
-To formalize this inherently sequential structure, we formulate robust RL as a Stackelberg game as follows: where $\theta$ and $\psi$ parametrize the protagonist's and the adversary's policy, respectively. $\mathbb{E}_{\tau \sim \theta, \psi}\left[R^\pro\left(\tau\right)\right]$ is the expected return of the protagonist.
+Although formulated as simultaneous games in most of the existing works, adversarial and robust training are in fact sequential \cite{jin2020local}.
+In robust RL via adversarial training, the protagonist has to choose its policy first and then the adversary chooses the best responding policy given the protagonist's policy.
+To formalize this inherently sequential structure, we formulate robust RL as a Stackelberg game as follows: where $\theta$ and $\psi$ parametrize the protagonist's and the adversary's policy, respectively. $\mathbb{E}_{\tau \sim \theta, \psi}\left[R_\pro\left(\tau\right)\right]$ is the expected return of the protagonist.

-With the hierarchical game structure, we now aim to address the limitations caused by the widely adapted zero-sum formulation.
+With the sequential game structure, we now aim to address the limitations caused by the widely adapted zero-sum formulation.
 It could result in an overly conservative protagonist's policy or even disable the protagonist's effective learning since the adversary is encouraged to produce a difficult, even completely unsolvable environment.
-To address this limitation, we introduce an oracle term which encodes the highest possible return of the protagonist in the current adversarial environment.
-Inspired by the alpha-maxmin expected utility in economics literature \cite{li2019equilibrium}, we linearly aggregate this oracle term with the original adversary's objective.
-Formally, where $V^*(\psi^{\prime})$ is the highest possible return of the protagonist given the current adversarial environment $\psi^{\prime}$.
-This term is approximated by training an oracle RL agent that is locally optimized.
-Let the oracle agent's policy be parametrized by $\omega$, $V^*(\psi^{\prime}) \vcentcolon= \sup_{\omega} \mathbb{E}_{\tau \sim \omega, \psi^{\prime}}\left[R^\ora \left(\tau\right)\right]$.
-This term can be seen as a regularization of the adversary's objective.
-The adversary is incentivized to generate environments that are challenging to solve for the current protagonist but solvable for the oracle agent.
-As the protagonist learns to solve the current environment, the adversary is forced to find harder environments to receive higher reward, adaptively increasing the difficulty of the generated environments.
+To address this limitation, we introduce an oracle term that encodes the highest possible return of the protagonist in the current adversarial environment.
+Inspired by the alpha-maxmin expected utility in the economics literature \cite{li2019equilibrium}, we linearly combined this oracle term with the original adversary's objective.
+Formally, \looseness=-1